 Of course, draining the tank every five years or several times within that period may go a long way in preventing troubles like blockages and odors.

 However, it’s a good idea to always check for any signs that may suggest the need for immediate emptying of your septic tank.
+Inspect your drain regularly and do the necessary actions to keep your septic tank in good function.

 This article aims to discuss some of the main warning signs you should always look out for when assessing your septic system.
 Here are six of them: